 2018 NRJE RESEARCH AWARD

-The NRJE Research Award was established to recognize the work of a newer member of the Jewish educational research community.
-It will be awarded to an emerging scholar based on the quality of a recent publication (article or book chapter in an edited volume) offers a significant contribution to the understanding of a significant educational issue or question applicable to Jewish education.
+The NRJE Research Award was established to recognize the author of an outstanding publication, an article or chapter in an edited volume.
+The intent is to showcase the work of a newer member of the Jewish educational research community and to introduce that community to a publication that offers a significant contribution to the understanding of a significant educational issue or question applicable to Jewish education.
 An honorarium of $250 accompanies the award.

-- The applicant must be an nontenured scholar, a junior faculty member or an administrator, practitioner, policy analyst or researcher who has received his/her doctorate within the past six years.
+- The author must be an nontenured scholar, a junior faculty member or an administrator, practitioner, policy analyst or researcher who has received his/her doctorate within the past six years.

-- The applicant must be a current member of the NRJE.
+- Co-authored articles are acceptable provided that the principal researcher is the nontenured scholar.
+The applicant must be a current member of the NRJE.

 - The research can be linked to a dissertation or any other area of research as long as it contributes to the understanding of a significant educational issue or question applicable to Jewish education.

-- The research should have been published during the previous 18 months, or it should be forthcoming with a definitive publication date (please submit page proofs).
+- The research should have been published during the previous 18 months, or it should be forthcoming with a definitive publication date.